uppedtrout/Better-config/README.md

 point of the Sword and the Lance, and giveth understanding in the working of metals.
 He also raises the Lightning that comes from the Earth, and maketh Swords to appear in the Sky.
 His Word is BAALAGNITARRA and his Seal is this:
-The Forty-Seventh Name is ADDUDownloaded from www.holybooks.com Raises storms that fill the entire heavens and causes the Stars to tremble and the very Gates of the IGIGI to shake in their stead.
+The Forty-Seventh Name is ADDU
+Raises storms that fill the entire heavens and causes the Stars to tremble and the very Gates of the IGIGI to shake in their stead.
 Can fill the skies with his brightness, even in the darkest hour of the night.
 His Word is KAKODAMMU and his Seal is this: